lupyuen/pinetime-rust-mynewt/rust/app/src/companion.md

 __Yes we can!__ Based on the quick experiment described in this article.

 Read on to learn how we are building the [Flutter Companion App](https://github.com/lupyuen/pinetime-companion) for PineTime Smart Watch...
-By doing a line-by-line conversion from Go (on Linux) to Flutter + Dart (on Android and iOS).
+By converting the Go code (on Linux) to Flutter + Dart (on Android and iOS), line by line.
+(It's actually not that hard!)

-The code is not 100% identical, but it will save the PineTime FOSS Community a lot of effort in maintaining the Android, iOS, Linux versions of the PineTime Companion App.
+The code is not 100% identical, but it will save the PineTime FOSS Community a lot of effort in maintaining the Android, iOS and Linux versions of the PineTime Companion App.

 I'll explain how this Linux Command Line App in Go...